cp3402-students/project-team-07-1/deployment.md

 To push to the repository, you can easily use GitHub Desktop's GUI to simplify the process.
 If you want to use GIT, follow these steps:
  1. To commit your work, enter `git commit -m "ENTER COMMIT MESSAGE HERE"`.
  2. Now you need to push it to the repository.
-Enter in `git push <branch>`
+Enter in `git push`
    - Replace <branch> with 'local' if you're working on the local branch, and with 'main' if you're working on the main branch.

 # Testing